DIGITbrain/digitbrain.github.io/docs/attributes/dma_tuple/index.md

 `scope`{ #scope }

 :   **Required**-*string*<br>
-    Short description of the scope of the DMA Tuple (human readable)
+    Short description of the scope of the Process (human readable)

     === "Example"